second-state/WasmEdge-image/README.md

-# Second State WebAssembly VM for Image Extension
+# WasmEdge for Image Extension

-The [Second State VM (SSVM)](https://github.com/second-state/ssvm) is a high performance WebAssembly runtime optimized for server side applications.
+The [WasmEdge](https://github.com/WasmEdge/WasmEdge) (formerly `SSVM`) is a high performance WebAssembly runtime optimized for server side applications.
 This project provides support for accessing with [JPEG library](http://ijg.org/) and [PNG library](http://www.libpng.org/pub/png/libpng.html).

 ## Motivation

-For this SSVM Image extension, we prefer to link the [libjpeg](http://ijg.org/) and [libpng](http://www.libpng.org/pub/png/libpng.html) statically into the SSVM Image static library.
-On the other hand, the C API shared library version of this SSVM Image extension requires the `libjpeg` and `libpng` shared library.
-Hence, we compile and release the pre-built static and shared library of [libjpeg](http://ijg.org/) and [libpng](http://www.libpng.org/pub/png/libpng.html) on the legacy operating system, and link them into our SSVM Image extension library for not only reducing the compilation time, but also saving the library installation.
+For this WasmEdge Image extension, we prefer to link the [libjpeg](http://ijg.org/) and [libpng](http://www.libpng.org/pub/png/libpng.html) statically into the WasmEdge Image static library.
+On the other hand, the C API shared library version of this WasmEdge Image extension requires the `libjpeg` and `libpng` shared library.
+Hence, we compile and release the pre-built static and shared library of [libjpeg](http://ijg.org/) and [libpng](http://www.libpng.org/pub/png/libpng.html) on the legacy operating system, and link them into our WasmEdge Image extension library for not only reducing the compilation time, but also saving the library installation.

 ## Requirements

-The SSVM Image shared library `libssvm-image_c.so` is provided for the SSVM-Image extension of the SSVM shared library.
+The WasmEdge Image shared library `libwasmedge-image_c.so` is provided for the WasmEdge-Image extension of the WasmEdge shared library.
 When linking with this shared library, `libjpeg.so.8` and `libpng16.so.16` is required.

 For `ubuntu 20.04`, the following commands can install these libraries:
 ```bash